zzwx/caddycfg/README.md

 # caddycfg

-Tiny library to modify `caddy` server's configuration from the web sites themselves.
+A small library that helps modify [`Caddy`](https://caddyserver.com/) server's configuration from a web app.

 ## Installation